blue0206/members-only-shared-types/README.md

     | 500         | `INTERNAL_SERVER_ERROR` | "DTO Mapping Error"                                        | `{ /* Zod error details */ }` | Returned when the mapping to the `RegisterResponseDto` fails parsing with the schema |

     - See [Prisma Errors](#prisma-and-database-errors) for error response on failed database calls.
+    - See [File Upload Errors](#file-upload-errors) for error response on file upload errors.

 ---